Ginga1402/Aira_Virtual_Voice_Assistant-Talk_with_AI/README.md

 [Ollama](https://ollama.com/): It provides a simple API for creating, running, and managing models, as well as a library of pre-built models that can be easily used in a variety of applications.

-Model Used: [Mistral 7B](https://huggingface.co/mistralai/Mistral-7B-v0.1)  is a decoder only model which means that it resembles the decoder block of the transformer architecture.
-Most language models today are decoder only model since they are designed for text generation which doesn’t need bidirectional processing.
+Model Used: [Mistral 7B](https://huggingface.co/mistralai/Mistral-7B-v0.1)  is a language model developed by Mistral, an organization specializing in AI and machine learning technologies.
+It's part of the Mistral family of models and has around 7 billion parameters.

 [Whisper](https://github.com/openai/whisper) is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.